kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

 - Within a region we can create a VPC

-- Each VPV contains subnets
+- Each VPC contains subnets

 - Each subnet must be mapped to an AZ

-- Public subnets usually contains, load balancers, static websites, files, public authentication layers
+- Public subnets usually contain, `load balancers`, `static websites`, `files`, `public authentication layers`

-- Private subnets usually contains, web application servers, databases
+- Private subnets usually contains, `web application servers`, `databases`

 ## Amazon S3